An-am

-In a letter to ruler of Babylon Sin-muballit (c.
-1813-1792 BC), An-am reminds him that they are both of "one house" ie. from the Yaminite tribe of Amnanum.
+In a letter to ruler of Babylon Sin-Muballit, An-am reminds him that they are both of "one house" ie. from the Yaminite tribe of Amnanum.
 Sîn-kāšid, the founder of the 6th Dynasty of Uruk, took as a title "King of the Amnanum (Tribe)" (lugal am-na-nu-um) as did the third ruler, Sîn-gāmil.

 "...
 Ever since the kings of Uruk and Babylon are one house—except for the present moment when my heart and your heart were grieved—and, by what I have heard from the mouth of my father and my grandfather, whom I have known personally, ever since the time of Sin-kašid and since the time I witnessed myself until now, the army of Amnan-Yahrur (troops of Babylon) has indeed arrived here two or three times for military assistance to this house ..."

 A few of the inscriptions of An-am are thought to have antedated his reign.
 In two inscriptions of An-am from the rule of Sîn-gāmil on the construction of a temple for the god Nergal in the city of Uṣarpara close with "Anam, archivist, son of Ilān-šemeā, built this temple".
 The location of Uṣarpara is unknown.

-A millennium later an inscribed barrel cylinder of Babylonian ruler Marduk-apla-iddina II (722–710, 703–702 BC) records rebuilding a "house of the god Ningishzida" in Uruk built by An-am.
+A millennium later an inscribed barrel cylinder of Babylonian ruler Marduk-apla-iddina II records rebuilding a "house of the god Ningishzida" in Uruk built by An-am.